Advanced Topics in

 News

-Oct 15 An early version of the data-plane programmability transcript is now online.
-Thanks to Georgette Weingärtner!
+Oct 22 An early A partially-cleaned version of the data-plane programmability transcript is now online.
+Thanks to Georgette Weingärtner and Fabrice Longchamp!

-Oct 15 An early version of the MPLS transcript is now online.
+Oct 22 An early A now-complete version of the MPLS transcript is now online.
 Thanks to Jonas Schmid and Georgette Weingärtner!

 Oct 15 Materials for the fifth lecture (and second programming exercises) are now online.